catamphetamine/libphonenumber-js/README.md

 * `defaultCountry` — Default country for parsing national numbers.
 Instead of passing `options.defaultCountry` one could pass `defaultCountry` argument directly.

 * `defaultCallingCode` — Default calling code for parsing national numbers.
-Some numbering plans are for ["non-geographical numbering plans"](#non-geographical-numbering-plan) and they don't have a country code, so `defaultCountry` can't be specified for them.
+Some numbering plans are for ["non-geographic numbering plans"](#non-geographic) and they don't have a country code, so `defaultCountry` can't be specified for them.

 If a developer wants to know the exact reason why the phone number couldn't be parsed then they can use `parsePhoneNumber()` function which throws the exact error: